symfony/symfony-docs/contributing/community/review-comments.rst

 It’s important to accept that many programming decisions are opinions.
 Discuss trade-offs, which you prefer, and reach a resolution quickly.
-It's not about being right or wrong, but using what works.
+It is not about being right or wrong, but using what works.

 Tone of Voice
 -------------